Preparing for Baby? Prioritize Your Health

 Assess your diet

 When it comes to your lifestyle, now is a good time to take a look at your diet.
 A healthy diet contains a combination of fruits and vegetables, protein or meats, carbohydrates, and dairy products.
 If your diet is suffering, increase your fruit and vegetable intake.
-As a physician, I recommend eating whole fruits versus juices as they have more fiber and greater nutrition.
+We recommend eating whole fruits versus juices as they have more fiber and greater nutrition.
 For carbohydrates, whole grains are best for the same reason.
 If you have dietary restrictions, or strong personal preferences, talk with your health care provider or a dietitian on ways to maximize benefits to your health through diet.
 And while it is important to eat nutrient dense foods, you'll also want to incorporate vitamins, specifically one that has folic acid.

 If you are overweight or obese, losing weight can make your pregnancy healthier, and more comfortable.
 Studies show that women who are obese experience higher rates of possible complications during pregnancy.
 That being said, you don't have to be at your ideal weight at the time you're trying to conceive, losing even five to ten percent of your total body weight has health benefits.